rickrodness/cse15l-lab-reports/lab_report_2.md

             return;
         }

-        // Parse the port number from the arguments int port = Integer.parseInt(args[0]);
+        // parse the port number from the arguments int port = Integer.parseInt(args[0]);

-        // Start the server on the specified port with a new `StringHandler` instance Server.start(port, new StringHandler());
+        // start the server on the specified port with a new `StringHandler` instance Server.start(port, new StringHandler());
     }
 }